 Overprinted – A term which describes when a color is printed on top of another, usually it refers to dark text which is printed on top of another, lighter color.
-It can also refer to text which is printed onto a previously printed flat sheet and is a technique which is often applied to printing business cards and stationary.
+It can also refer to text which is printed onto a previously printed sheet and is often used to print on business card and stationary templates.

-Perfect binding – A term used to describe a binding process in which the signatures/sheets of a book are held together by a flexible adhesive.
-Like textbooks or hardback books.
+Perfect binding – A term used to describe a binding process in which the signatures/sheets of a book are held together by a flexible adhesive such as textbooks or hardback books.

 Perforated – A row of small incisions pressed into the paper surface to enable the paper to be torn accurately along the line of the perforation.
 Often used for tear off reply cards